MicrosoftDocs/windowsserverdocs/WindowsServerDocs/get-started/azure-hybrid-benefit.md

 #### Use rights

-AHB for AKS is additive.
-Core licenses used for AHB for AKS can be used at the same time with any other uses, including AHB for other workloads, and on-premise server licensing.
+- AHB for AKS is additive.
+Core licenses used for AHB for AKS can be used at the same time with on-premises Windows Server licensing, as well as AHB for other workloads in this article.

 ### How to apply AHB for AKS